Alpina B7 (F01)

-The Alpina B7 (F01) is the fourth generation of the high-performance BMW 7 Series manufactured by Alpina from 2011 until 2015.
+The Alpina B7 (F01) is the fifth generation of the high-performance BMW 7 Series manufactured by Alpina from 2011 until 2015.
 Based on the BMW 7 Series (F01), the car was introduced to the public at the 2010 Chicago Auto Show and was available in normal and long-wheelbase versions, with xDrive or rear-wheel drive.
 The B7's engine was hand-built at the Alpina factory at Buchloe and then sent to the BMW factory in Dingolfing to be put into the body shell.
 The car was painted and initially assembled at the Dingolfing plant and was then sent back to Alpina for final assembly.
 It was the second Alpina B7 to be offered in North America, with 1,740 examples imported and sold in the United States.